Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	}
 	````

 	>**Note: UnityDependencyResolver** class is a custom DependencyResolver for Unity.
-When a service can't be found inside the Unity container, base resolver is invocated.
+When a service can't be found inside the Unity container, the base resolver is invocated.

 In the following task both implementations will be registered, to let the model know where to locate the services and where to create the views.

 <a name="Ex2Task3" />
 #### Task 3 - Registering for Dependency Injection in Global.asax.cs Application_Start ####

-In this task, you will put all the previous things together to make Dependency Injection Work.
+In this task, you will put all the previous things together to make Dependency Injection work.

 Up to now you have the following elements: